leonfoliveira/forseti/docs/docs/usage.md

 # Usage

-This guide provides comprehensive instructions for using the Judge platform, covering both the command-line interface for contest administration and the web-based dashboard for different user roles.
+This guide provides comprehensive instructions for using the Forseti Judge platform, covering both the command-line interface for contest administration and the web-based dashboard for different user roles.

 ## CLI

-The Judge CLI tool (`./judge`) provides essential commands for Root administrators to manage the contest lifecycle.
+The Forseti Judge CLI tool (`./forseti`) provides essential commands for Root administrators to manage the contest lifecycle.
 These commands enable quick contest operations directly from the command line.

 ### Contest Management